SongmingFan123/EditorAI/README.md

 - ```/client/editor-ai/backend/tests ``` contains unit tests for backend

-## Known Bugs/ Issues ##
+## Known Bugs and Issues ##

 - Main Page: Reloading the main page multiple times occasionally redirects users to the login page.

 - Text Editor Page: Certain functionalities on the text editor page are experiencing unclear interactions and may behave inconsistently.
+This is specifically for 4 options that are first displayed when redirected to text editor page.

 - Promote Page: There is an issue preventing the deployment of promotions from the promote page.
 Running ```npm run build ``` will display the page without errors, but not during deployment.